cayxc/Mdmdt/readme.md

 1. Open `Preferences` -> `Appearance` -> `Open Theme Folder`
 2. Copy `mdmdt-light.css` or `mdmdt-dark.css ` to the theme folder.
 3. **Exit Typora and reopen**，In the `Menu Bar` -> `Themes`, Select **Mdmdt Light** or **Mdmdt Dark** theme and complete the theme switch.

-# Font selection suggestions

-To achieve better text and code display effects, it is recommended to install `PingFang font` and `monospace font` on the computer.

-The default font for this theme text is PingFang font, and the default font for code is monospace font.
-Tip: These two fonts are already built-in on the MAC and do not require additional installation.

 # Export HTML